Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Nested Subspace Networks

 \begin{greycustomblock} \paragraph{Definition 1 (Nested Subspace Network).} A Nested Subspace Network (NSN) is a neural network architecture that incorporates one or more \textbf{NSN layers}.
 An NSN layer is a linear transformation parameterized by a pair of factor matrices, $A \in \mathbb{R}^{R \times d_\text{in}}$ and $B \in \mathbb{R}^{d_\text{out} \times R}$, where $R$ is a fixed maximum rank.
 For a rank $r \in \{1, \dots, R\}$, the effective weight matrix $W_r \in \mathbb{R}^{d_\text{out} \times d_\text{in}}$ is constructed from the submatrices $A_r$ (the first $r$ rows of $A$) and $B_r$ (the first $r$ columns of $B$).
 This is expressed as a sum of the rank-1 outer products, i.e. $W_r := B_r A_r = \sum_{i=1}^{r} \vec{b}_i \vec{a}_i$ where $\vec{a}_i \in \mathbb{R}^{1 \times d_\text{in}}$ is the $i$-th \emph{row} of $A$ and $\vec{b}_i \in \mathbb{R}^{d_\text{out} \times 1}$ is the $i$-th \emph{column} of $B$. \end{greycustomblock}

+Note that there is a single pair of factor matrices $(A,B)$ for an NSN layer, and changing the rank $r$ only changes how many of their rows/columns are used to form $W_r$, not the underlying parameters.
+Appendix \ref{subsec:toy_example} provides an intuitive, worked-out example with a simple matrix.
 NSNs are a flexible class of models that can operate on model architecture as long as it comprises linear layers.
 Therefore, it is applicable to models of different sizes, architectures, purposes, with varying inductive biases, etc. A central feature of NSNs is that it naturally gives rise to a fundamental property that we exploit in this work: the \textit{nested subspace property}.

 \begin{greycustomblock} \paragraph{Definition 2 (Nested Subspace Property).} The family of weight matrices $\{W_r\}_{r=1}^R$ generated by an NSN layer satisfies the \textbf{nested subspace property} if the image of the rank-$r$ transformation is a subspace of the image of the rank-$(r+1)$ transformation for all $1 \le r < R$: